Addressing Challenges in Screw Manufacturing for Gas Turbine Applications

 Gas turbines generate substantial vibrations during operation, which can induce fatigue and stress on screws.
 These vibrations, combined with cyclic loading, pose a challenge to screw manufacturing, as they can lead to premature failure or loosening.

 To address this challenge, manufacturers employ various techniques to enhance the strength and fatigue resistance of screws.
 Advanced heat treatment processes, such as quenching and tempering, can increase the hardness and toughness of screws, making them more resistant to fatigue.
-Thread lockers or adhesive coatings can also be applied to screws to prevent loosening due to vibrations.
+Applying thread locker or adhesive coatings can also prevent loosening due to vibrations.

 Reading more: